 Carbon Capture Projects Map

-There are 102 carbon capture projects globally, with 53 in the United States.
-Some are being led by innovative new startups at the early stages of technology development, while others have been in commercial operation for decades.
-While they all play a role in advancing a carbon capture sector that will be vital to global climate efforts, they’re being used in a number of different ways.
+At the end of 2017, we released our first ever carbon capture map that featured 102 carbon capture projects globally, with 53 in the United States.
+Since then, we’ve expanded our methodology to include even more projects, bringing our total count to more than 300.
+Some of these projects are being led by innovative new startups at the early stages of technology development, while others have been in commercial operation for decades.
+While they all play a role in advancing a carbon capture sector that will be vital to global climate efforts, they’re taking advantage of a variety of technologies and being used in a number of different ways.

 The following is a quick explainer of the major applications for carbon capture technologies.